Hyddan/grunt-se-runner/README.md

 ## Release History

+ * 2017-04-10   v1.1.2   Update SeRunner dependency to 1.2.2 and added link in README to se-runner-browserstack-example.
  * 2017-04-10   v1.1.1   Update SeRunner dependency to 1.2.1.
  * 2016-12-09   v1.1.0   Indicate grunt success/failure based on result from SeRunner.
  * 2016-06-13   v1.0.1   Fixed peerDependencies.